 The first step to good quality data is good quality software.
-The purpose of QA-0 services is to enable testing of the DM software during development as well as validate software improvements during commissioning and operations, quantifying the software performance against known and/or expected inputs and outputs.
+The purpose of QC-0 services is to enable testing of the DM software during development as well as validate software improvements during commissioning and operations, quantifying the software performance against known and/or expected inputs and outputs.

-The core capabilities of QA-0 services are:
+The core capabilities of QC-0 services are:

-6.2.1.1 Continuous Integration Services
+6.3.1.1 Continuous Integration Services

-• Continuous integration services compile code to uncover build errors and to trap failures in unit tests.

-- Builds of references (tags, branches) that can happen on a schedule, on developer request or on development events (e.g., merge to master) - SDQA provides CI services on multiple reference platforms and uses OS and compiler portability testing as a way to ensure the codebase is well engineered for future use.
+- Continuous integration services compile code to uncover build errors and to trap failures in unit tests. - Builds of references (tags, branches) that can happen on a schedule, on developer request or on development events (e.g., merge to master) - SDQA provides CI services on multiple reference platforms and uses OS and compiler portability testing as a way to ensure the codebase is well engineered for future use.

-6.2.1.2 Test Execution Harness
+6.3.1.2 Test Execution Harness

-- A test execution harness runs tests (such as data analysis unit tests) on a regular cadence (eg nightly/weekly/monthly) to allow basic functional checkout of the code.
-Tests can be added directly by developers and be caused to execute without manual intervention, for example by checking in code or a specification in a purpose built test repository. - The test execution harness also allows the selection of a number of appopriate reference datasets (see 6.2.1.5 - Results from such tests are exposed in such a way as to allow summary reports and meaningful failure notifications.
+- A test execution harness runs tests (such as data analysis unit tests) on a regular cadence (e.g. nightly/weekly/monthly) to allow basic functional checkout of the code.
+Tests written as part of Tier 1-3 QC can be added directly by developers and be caused to execute without manual intervention, for example by checking in code or a specification in a purpose built test repository. - The test execution harness also allows the selection of a number of appropriate reference datasets (see 6.3.1.5 - Results from such tests are exposed in such a way as to allow summary reports and meaningful failure notifications.

-6.2.1.3 Verification Metrics Code
+6.3.1.3 Verification Metrics Code

-- During Construction, progress towards meeting DM subsystem requirements revolve around the Key Performance Metrics (KPMs) outlined in LDM-240.
+• During Construction, progress towards meeting DM subsystem requirements revolve around the Key Performance Metrics (KPMs) outlined in LDM-240.
 SDQA implements code to calculate these KPMs.
-Consult reference to KPM Verification document for a list of those metrics and how (and by whom and on what) they will be calculated. - Additional metrics must be calculated to be met in order for the DM subsystem to demonstrate its operational readiness.
+Consult reference to KPM Verification document for a list of those metrics and how (and by whom and on what) they will be calculated.

+- Additional metrics must be calculated to be met in order for the DM subsystem to demonstrate its operational readiness.
 The list of those metrics and how (and by whom) they will be calculated will be in reference to DM Verification Plan CoDR document.
-In terms of QA infrastructure, these metrics will not require different capabilities than the KPMs. - Verification code will be implemented in such a way that it can run inline with normal pipeline processing on developer's laptops.

-• Additional metrics may be devised during construction that are helpful to development or algorithm characterisation.
+In terms of QC infrastructure, these metrics will not require different capabilities than the KPMs. - Verification code will be implemented in such a way that it can run with normal pipeline processing on developer's laptops, either inline or as after-burners as appropriate. - Additional metrics may be proposed during construction that are helpful to development or algorithm characterisation, either by developers investigating algorithms or as part of characterising the complete scientific and computational performance of the DM subsystem.
 SDQA will provide ways of executing that code in a similar way to KPMs, but apps developers may need to contribute the code (or at least document the algorithmic approach) to calculate those metrics.

-6.2.1.4 Computational Metrics
+6.3.1.4 Computational Metrics